 - Mixed gender bunks only

-Sweet Peas Hostel has what you’re looking for – Private room?
+Sweet Peas Hostel has what you’re looking for – A private room?
 Got it.
 Pod bunk?
 Got it.
 Traditional bunk bed set up?
-Got it.
+Got it. free wifi?
+Of course! free cancellation?
+That too!
 Free parking?
 Sorry, no. Wait, oh shoot.
-Okay, maybe they don’t have everything, but they really do an awesome job with what they offer.
+Okay, maybe they don’t have everything, but Sweet Peas Hostel really is as good as it sounds!

 Sleep like a pea in a pod at Sweet Peas.
 Get it?
-Okay but seriously, for a bit more privacy try a pod bunk.
-You’ll sleep surrounded by three solid walls and an acoustic curtain to block out the outside world (which is really the inside hostel).
+Okay but seriously, for a slightly more privacy option try a pod bunk.
+You’ll sleep i. a comfortable bed surrounded by three solid walls and an acoustic curtain to block out the outside world.
+This is what makes this place stand out amongst the other Asheville hostels.

 Why you’ll love this hostel: